jacklarmany/jacklarmany/README.md

 ## Full-Stack Developer & Backend Expert

-I’m passionate about creating efficient and scalable web applications using modern technologies.
-With extensive experience in both frontend and backend development, I build seamless user experiences and powerful backends that work together perfectly.
+I build efficient and scalable web applications using modern technologies.
+With extensive experience in both frontend and backend development, I create seamless user experiences and powerful backends that integrate perfectly..

 - 🌏 **Based in Vientiane, Laos**
 - 🚀 **Currently working on full-stack projects with over 4 years of experience**